sideshowtee1003/Highway-Defect-Assignment/README.md

 		- Distance/offset: the distance in metres that the defect is located from the chart network sphapefile geometry.
 		- XSP: (Cross sectional position) of the defect on the carriageway.
 Calulated from distance/offset and carriageway structure (number of lanes etc).
 			- This cannot be 100% accurate, due to accuracy of the source data available: GPS coordinates, location of network strings (approx lane 1 left road marking) etc.
+			- There are also limitations and assumptions made:
+				- Hard shoulder exists network wide (lack of data to tell us otherwise)
+				- Hard shoulder width = the average standard, 3.3m (lack of data to tell us otherwise)
+				- Lane width = the average standard, 3.6m (lack of data to tell us otherwise)
 - The software will also assign each defect to a specific depot, splitting the workload by geography.
 - Spatial, user friendly map exports and non-spatial, processed, defect attribute exports are produced by this software.
 - Databases, relationships, attribute & symbology configuration is also produced, to benefit GIS users aswell as non-GIS users.